Mr. October (Alien: Earth): Plot

 Joe and his squad continue through the crashed ship, reaching an adjacent residential tower that has been damaged by the crash.
 A xenomorph attacks Joe, separating him from his squad.
 Fleeing from the creature, he hides in an elevator, but he is unable to broadcast an emergency signal.

 Boy tells Dame Sylvia that he formed the Hybrid project to compete with artificial intelligence, and has granted Wendy additional abilities as he wishes to create a person smarter than him.
 He is contacted by Weyland-Yutani CEO Ms. Yutani herself, who requests his permission to secure the Maginots proprietary contents, but he refuses, warning any incursion on his territory will be considered a hostile act.
 Wendy, Kirsh and the Lost Boys arrive at the crash site, forcing their way into the ship and tower.
 Inspecting the lab, Tootles, Smee, Nibs, and Curly discover the leech-like creatures as well as a small, octopus-like parasite, which emerges from the skull of a cat it had attached itself to and attacks Nibs.
 They struggle to contain it until Kirsh arrives and traps it.

 Joe makes his way through the tower, reuniting with one of his soldiers.
 They try to warn the residents of the threat, but they refuse to leave the premises.
 The xenomorph kills the soldier and several residents, then attacks Joe.
 It is tasered by Morrow, who also tasers Joe before taking the unconscious creature.
 Soldiers stop Morrow and handcuff him, but they are subsequently killed by the awakened xenomorph, which spares Morrow before fleeing.

 Wendy and Slightly explore the tower, eventually finding Joe.
 As they make their way back to the ship, Slightly exposes Wendy's real identity to Joe.
 He is shocked, but relieved to be reunited with his sister.
-The three encounter several Xenomorph eggs and are ordered by Kirsh to contain them until a HazMat team arrives.
+The three encounter several xenomorph eggs and are ordered by Kirsh to contain them until a HazMat team arrives.
 They accidentally activate an alarm, alerting the xenomorph.
 It abducts Joe, and Wendy leaves Slightly to supervise the eggs while she leaves to save her brother.

 Production

 Development

-In July 2025, FX announced that the second episode of the season would be titled "Mr. October", and that it would be written by series creator Noah Hawley, and directed by executive producer Dana Gonzales.
+In July 2025, FX announced that the second episode of the first season of Alien: Earth would be titled "Mr. October", (Note: The episode is titled after American baseball player Reggie Jackson, nicknamed "Mr. October", whose name appears on an autographed baseball in a room in the residential tower.) and that it would be written by series creator Noah Hawley, and directed by executive producer Dana Gonzales.
 This marked Hawley's second writing credit, and Gonzales' first directing credit.